 VC Speak: Termsheet Language & understanding the possible booby traps in financing rounds.

-Well drafted term sheets are one way start-ups have in their long succession of endeavours attained big prices and valuation which have helped them raise a lot of money.
+Well drafted term sheets are one way start-ups have in their long succession of endeavours attained a good valuation.
 This is the dream for every start-up.
 As a start-up, when you find an investor, you should first negotiate the broad terms of the investment.
 This is usually done in person with the investor.
 We suggest that, it may be useful to develop a deal memo that may assist as a checklist for negotiating the deal.
-The memo is also useful to keep a record of the broad terms that parties agree to and will be the basis of creating the term sheet.
-Since the termsheet will usually be developed by the investor, the memo will assit the entrepreneur determine that the investor is conforming to the terms agreed.
+The memo is also useful to keep a record of the broad terms that parties agree to and it will be the basis of creating the term sheet.
+Since the termsheet will usually be developed by the investor, the memo will enable the entrepreneur to ensure that the investor is complying with the terms that are negotiated.

-A term sheet could be seen as an agreement between you and your investor.
-They are a series of terms that you think matter that range from the value of your business, how much money you are getting and the percentage that translates into the money you will get.
+A term sheet is as an agreement between you and your investor.
+They are a series of terms that are captioned in a termsheet ranging from the value of your business, how much money you are getting and the stake that translates into the money you will get.

-Early start-up investment/bridge financing instruments they delve into raising small/seed capital.
+Early start-up investment/bridge financing instruments are usually different from a termsheet since they delve into raising small/seed capital.
 They are usually kept really simple.
-However termsheets will be detailed because investors will want to negotiate for rights that secure their investment.
-Accordingly, it helps to understand these rights and the terms vcs use.
+However termsheets are detailed because investors want to negotiate for rights that secure their investment.
+Accordingly, it helps to understand the rights,and the terms vcs use.
 This signifies your sophistication as an entrepreneur to the VC and assists you avoid a deal you will regret.